 For more information on the N/E/X/T/Garden and/or to arrange a tour, contact Michael G. Terry at firstname.lastname@example.org.
 (Barbara Marinacci has since retired from this project, after more than seven years of dedicated service.)

 You can help to improve the N/E/X/T/Garden by volunteering with us for an hour (or two, or three, etc.) on the last Saturday of any/every month between 9am and 4pm – bring drinking water, sun protection, and perhaps your favorite gardening hand tools (though we have plenty to share).

-You can also help to improve the N/E/X/T/Garden with a donation to Palisades Beautiful – directed to the N/E/X/T/Garden with an accompanying letter or a note in the memo line of the check – mailed to: Palisades Beautiful, P.O.
+You can also help to improve the N/E/X/T/Garden with a donation to Palisades Beautiful – directed to the N/E/X/T/Garden with a note – by using the "Donate Button" below or by sending a check to: Palisades Beautiful, P.O.
 Box 1072, Pacific Palisades, CA 90272.
 All or part of your gift to this 501(c)(3) nonprofit organization (Federal ID #51-0189729) may be tax deductible as a charitable contribution – please check with your tax advisor.